-Heritage Car Insurance identifies what to look for before you invest in classic 4x4s
+What to look for before investing in a classic 4×4

 When production of the classic Land Rover Defender ended in January this year, there was renewed enthusiasm for this iconic 4×4, leading to an upsurge in sales for its second hand models and an increased interest in people looking to invest in classic 4x4s.